 * If you want to succeed at anything you’ve got to practise (train).
 Athletes train for hours every day.

-* If you don’t do well, nobody will remember.
+* If you don’t do well, nobody will think badly of you.

 * See yourself winning.
 Imagine you are running down the track as fast as a superhero.
 Nothing can stop you.